G-Epitech/FTMAY-42sh/CONTRIBUTING.md

 ## 4 - Header files and preprocessor directives
 ### a - Header files
-When you create an C header file you have first to follow the Epitech standard.
+When you create a C header file you have first to follow the Epitech standard.

 The header guard name needs to be like `<NAME>_H_`.